recetas/recetas/README.md

 # Recetas

 Recetas is a git repository with food recipes.
-Most are low-carb, all are tasty.
+Most are low-carb; all are tasty.

 To view recipes: https://recetas.github.io